ludocode/onramp/docs/virtual-machine.md

 All arithmetic and logic opcodes have the same format.
 They take a destination register and two mix-type arguments.
 They perform a mathematical operation on the arguments and place the result in the given register.
 All operations are unsigned.

-TODO: `xor` and `ror` will be replaced by `shl` and `shru` soon.
+\* WARNING: The above opcode table will change significantly.
+In particular: `xor` and `ror` will be replaced by `shl` and `shru`; `cmpu` will be removed; `sys` will probably be removed; and possibly other changes will be made as well.
 This will require changing all the VMs and bytecode programs.
-Some other changes will probably be made as well, e.g. to the `sys` and `cmpu` instructions.
+If you implement a VM now be aware that you will need to update it later.